 glob(3) support, glob patterns may be entered in the input textbox.

 Although AG_FileDlg is most often used to implement "Load" or "Save as..." dialog windows, it may also be embedded into any arbitrary container widget.
 User-specified actions (with optional parameters) can be tied to specific file extensions.

 For selecting directories, the AG_DirDlg(3) widget may be used instead.

 |AG_Object(3)-> AG_Widget(3)-> AG_FileDlg.|

-The AG_FileDlgNew() function allocates, initializes, and attaches a new AG_FileDlg widget.
-The AG_FileDlgNewMRU() variant implicitely calls AG_FileDlgSetDirectoryMRU() with the given key.
-Note that unless AG_FileDlgSetDirectory() is used (see below), the default directory is set according to the AG_Config(3) save-path parameter.
+The AG_FileDlgNewMRU() variant calls AG_FileDlgSetDirectoryMRU() with mruKey.
+Unless AG_FileDlgSetDirectory() is used (see below), the default directory is set according to the AG_CONFIG_PATH_DATA setting of AG_Config(3).